Structured Optimal Variational Inference for Dynamic Latent Space Models: Introduction

 To adaptively learn the initial and transition standard derivations, we adopt priors

 and incorporate them into our SMF framework.
-Although an inverse-gamma prior on the transition variance $\tau^2$ (e.g., \cite{sewell2015latent}) leads to simple conjugate updates, it is now well-documented that an inverse-gamma prior on a lower-level variance parameter in Bayesian hierarchical models has undesirable properties when a strong shrinkage effect towards the prior mean is desired \citep{gelman2006prior,gustafson2006conservative,polson2012half}.
+Although an inverse-gamma prior on the transition variance $\tau^2$ (e.g., \citealp{sewell2015latent}) leads to simple conjugate updates, it is now well-documented that an inverse-gamma prior on a lower-level variance parameter in Bayesian hierarchical models has undesirable properties when a strong shrinkage effect towards the prior mean is desired \citep{gelman2006prior,gustafson2006conservative,polson2012half}.
 In contrast, adopting a Gamma prior~\eqref{eq:prior_sd} on $\tau^2$ places sufficient mass near the origin, which aids our subsequent theoretical analysis and also retains closed-form updates in the form of Generalized inverse Gaussian distributions~\citep{jorgensen2012statistical}.

 From a theoretical perspective, statistical analysis of variational posteriors has received major attention recently \citep{pati2018statistical,wang2019frequentist,alquier2020concentration,yang2020alpha,zhang2020convergence}.
 In particular, motivated by the recent development of Bayesian oracle inequalities for $\alpha$-R\'{e}nyi divergence risks \citep{bhattacharya2019bayesian}, \cite{alquier2020concentration} and \cite{yang2020alpha} proposed a theoretical framework, named $\alpha$-Variational Bayes ($\alpha$-VB), to analyze the variational risk of tempered or fractional posteriors in terms of $\alpha$-R\'{e}nyi divergences.
-Under the $\alpha$-VB framework, statistical optimality of variational estimators can be guaranteed by sufficient prior concentration around the true parameter and appropriate control on the KL divergence between the variational distribution and the prior.
+Under the $\alpha$-VB framework, statistical optimality of variational estimators can be guaranteed by sufficient prior concentration around the true parameter and appropriate control on the Kullback–Leibler (KL) divergence between a specific variational distribution and the prior.
 We adopt and extend their framework to derive Bayes risk bounds under the variational posterior towards the recovery of the latent positions in an appropriate metric.
-A novel ingredient of our theory is the ability to provide statistical analysis for hierarchically specified prior distributions of the form $p(\m X,\tau,\sigma_0)=p(\m X \mid \tau,\sigma_0)p(\tau)p(\sigma_0)$.
-We believe the developed technique is of independent interest, as there has been extensive literature about applying MF variational inference for hierarchically specified prior distributions (e.g., \cite{wand2011mean,neville2014mean}).
+A novel ingredient of our theory is the ability to provide statistical analysis for SMF variational family $q(\m X,\tau,\sigma_0)=q(\m X)q(\tau)q(\sigma_0)$ given hierarchically specified prior distributions of the form $p(\m X,\tau,\sigma_0)=p(\m X \mid \tau,\sigma_0)p(\tau)p(\sigma_0)$.